Microbiology and Environmental Toxicology Ph.D.

 Advancement to Candidacy

-The student advances to candidacy after completing all coursework, completing the literature review (beginning of fall quarter, second year), passing the Ph.D. qualifying examination (spring quarter, second year), and presenting a seminar (fall quarter, third year).
+The student advances to candidacy after completing all coursework, completing the literature review (due beginning of fall quarter, second year), passing the Ph.D. qualifying examination (spring quarter, second year), and presenting a 50-minute departmental seminar (spring quarter, third year).

 Course Requirements